-The Internal Revenue Service, or the IRS, may not agree with the conclusion that we should not be treated as a U.S. corporation for U.S. federal income tax purposes.
+The Internal Revenue Service, or IRS, may not agree with the conclusion that we should not be treated as a U.S. corporation for U.S. federal income tax purposes.

 Under current U.S. federal income tax law, a corporation is generally considered a tax resident in the jurisdiction of its organization or incorporation.
-Thus, as a corporation incorporated under the laws of the Cayman Islands, we should generally be classified as a non-U.S. corporation (and therefore a non-U.S. tax resident) for U.S. federal income tax purposes.
-In certain circumstances, however, section 7874 of the Internal Revenue Code of 1986, or the Code, may cause a corporation organized outside the United States to be treated as a U.S. corporation (and, therefore, a U.S. tax resident) unless one or more exceptions apply.
+Thus, as a corporation incorporated under the laws of the Cayman Islands, we should generally be classified as a non-U.S. corporation (and therefore as a non-U.S. tax resident) for U.S. federal income tax purposes.
+In certain circumstances, however, under section 7874 of the U.S. Internal Revenue Code of 1986, as amended, or the Code, a corporation organized outside the United States will be treated as a U.S. corporation (and, therefore, as a U.S. tax resident).

-In July 2015, we completed an internal restructuring.
-As part of the internal restructuring, we executed certain transactions that implicated section 7874 of the Code.
-Nonetheless, under the rules that apply to transactions that occurred in July 2015, we believe that the internal restructuring qualified for certain exceptions that operate to prevent the application of section 7874 of the Code and, therefore, we do not expect to be treated as a U.S. corporation for U.S. federal income tax purposes.
-For a more detailed discussion, see "Item 10.
+In July of 2015, we completed our internal restructuring.
+Based on the rules in effect at the time of the internal restructuring, we expect that the internal restructuring did not result in us being treated as a U.S. corporation for U.S. federal income tax purposes by virtue of section 7874 of the Code.
+Nevertheless, because the section 7874 rules and exceptions are complex and subject to factual and legal uncertainties, there can be no assurance that we will not be treated as a U.S. corporation for U.S. federal income tax purposes.
+See "Item 10.
 Additional Information-E. Taxation-U.S. Federal Income Tax Considerations-Tax Residence of BeyondSpring Inc. for U.S. Federal Income Tax Purposes."